cloudmesh-community/book/chapters/icloud/assignment/exercise7/exercise7.md

 Prerequisites
 -------------

-From now on, you don't need the old VM.
+From now on, you donot need the old VM.
 To avoid any conflict and inconvenience, we have prepared a new VM (ubuntu 16.04) for you.
 The link will be posted on canvas.
 All necessary tools/libaries such Maven, JDK, Github, Hadoop 2.6.0, Harp are configured and ready for use.